Blog Hero

 Your prescription lens power is measured in dioptres.
 Positive dioptres indicate farsightedness, negative dioptres indicate nearsightedness, and both positive and negative values indicate astigmatism.
 It is important to note that the further away from 0 your prescription is (regardless whether it is positive or negative), the stronger it is.

 Now that we have taken some time to explain how your prescription works, it is time to get back to the question at hand: Do you really need glasses with this prescription?
+At What Prescription Do I Need Glasses?

 If your eye doctor has provided you with a prescription, it likely means they recommend that you wear glasses.
 However, you can always discuss your specific vision care needs with them.